Enalean/tuleap-documentation-en/languages/en/developer-guide/angular.rst

     You only need to do this once, when installing your machine.
     You'll need to have NodeJS >= v4.x.
 See https://github.com/nodesource/distributions
     You will also need to have npm >= 2.x.
-You can run `npm install -g npm` to update it.
+You can run 'npm install -g npm' to update it.

     .. code-block:: bash

         $> mkdir ~/.node_modules_global
         $> npm config set prefix $HOME/.node_modules_global
+        $> npm install -g npm
         $> npm install -g bower grunt-cli

     Then add the following lines to your '.bashrc' file to add the newly created 'node_modules_global' folder to your PATH: